Translational Health—Applied Health

 Change of Program Policy

 First-Year students at Ohio University may apply to transfer into the HTC Translational Health - Applied Health Degree and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1st, and admission interviews are held in January.

 External Transfer Admission

 First-Year students at another institution may also apply to transfer into the HTC Translational Health - Applied Health Degree and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1st, and admission interviews are held in January.

 Opportunities Upon Graduation